 Significance of Spinal Movement Impairments in Acute Low Back Pain

 The course of recovery from acute LBP is variable and many people have incomplete recovery.
-We are going to examine people with an acute episode of low back pain.
-We will identify movements and postures that may or may not be associated with recovery, and if they are similar to the impairments that were previously identified as relevant to the course or recovery in people with chronic low back pain.
-The participants will be followed to see who recovers and who develops chronic low back pain.
-This information will help determine if person-specific movements and postures used during function might be a clinical biomarker for recovery from acute low back pain and a potential treatment target for those who are at risk of incomplete recovery to improve the long-term course of the back pain condition.
+We are examining people who are in an acute LBP episode and are without a recent history of chronic LBP.
+We are measuring standardized movements and postures to determine their relationship to recovery, and examining if they are similar to the movements and postures we previously have identified as relevant to the course of recovery in people with chronic LBP.
+We are following participants for 12 months to determine if person-specific movements and postures might be a clinical biomarker for recovery from acute LBP.
+We also will be testing if these movements and postures can be a potential treatment target, particularly during performance of LBP-limited functional activities, for those who are at risk of incomplete recovery.
+The overall goal of this work is to inform ways to improve the long-term course of LBP conditions.